andirs/track2seq/README.md

 # Track2Seq
 Track2Seq is a deep long short term memory network for automated music playlist continuation.
 Automatic playlist continuation has been coined one of the grand challenges in music recommendation.
-In general terms, it is the process of automatically adding music tracks that fit the characteristics of the original playlist.
+In general terms, it is the process of automatically adding music tracks to a playlist that fit the characteristics of the original playlist.

 ## Requirements
 Track2Seq was written in Python 3.6.4 and works with TensorFlow 1.4.
 A `requirements.txt` file contains all necessary python modules.
 The most important modules and versions are mentioned below: